vmware/cluster-api-provider-cloud-director/docs/USER_MANAGEMENT.md

 1. John (Workload Cluster Author (Tenant user)) can now access the management cluster using `kubectl --namespace ${NAMESPACE} --kubeconfig=John-management-kubeconfig.conf get machines`
 2. John edits the [sample CAPI.yaml](https://github.com/vmware/cluster-api-provider-cloud-director/blob/main/examples/capi-quickstart.yaml) to ensure every object gets created in the namespace allocated to him.
-The user credentials/refresh token should also be embedded into the CAPI yaml file
+The user credentials/refresh token should also be embedded into the CAPI yaml file.
+Refer [how to create refreshToken](#create_refresh_token)
     1. The user section in the Cluster object that contains the secrets used to log into VCD.
 For creation of the VMs, the LoadBalancer etc, the credentials passed will be used.
     2. In production cluster scenarios we recommend strongly that the refreshToken parameter be used, The username and password fields should be omitted or set as empty strings.
 ```yaml